Start your free 30-day trial.

 This discrepancy likely stems from Google’s ranking systems, which heavily prioritize user experience.
 So hidden content may (rightly or wrongly) be interpreted as less critical to a page’s main purpose and ranked lower, even if it’s technically indexed.

-That said, with mobile-first indexing, Google gives tabbed content intended for better UX the same weight as the rest of the text on the page.
-In Google’s Gary Illyes’ words: “In the mobile-first world, content hidden for UX would have full weight.”
+There is one notable exception.
+With mobile-first indexing, Google gives tabbed content intended for better UX the same weight as the rest of the text on the page.
+In Google’s Gary Illyes’ words: “In the mobile-first world, content hidden for UX would have full weight.

 Ultimately, it’s best to always keep your most valuable content visible and easy to access on page load.
-Use hidden layouts for supplementary information only.
+Reserve hidden layouts for supplementary information only.

 You can also use the URL Inspection Tool in Google Search Console to audit your site’s SEO crawling and indexing.
 It’ll show you what Googlebot sees so you can catch and fix any issues early.